atomist-skills/eslint-skill/README.md

     ![Ignore](docs/images/ignore.png)

-    To speed up linting you can ignore files and folders like `node_modules` with this parameter.
+    To speed up linting you can ignore files and folders <!-- node_modules is ignored by default https://eslint.org/docs/user-guide/configuring#eslintignore -->
+    with this parameter.

 1. **Specify optional arguments to ESLint**